pyxem/kikuchipy/doc/reference.rst

 EBSD
 ----

-All methods listed here are also available to :class:`~kikuchipy.signals.LazyEBSD` objects.
+All methods listed here are also available to :class:`~kikuchipy.signals.LazyEBSD` instances.

-See :class:`hyperspy._signals.signal2d.Signal2D` for methods inherited from HyperSpy.
+See :class:`̃hyperspy._signals.signal2d.Signal2D` for methods inherited from HyperSpy.

 .. currentmodule:: kikuchipy.signals.EBSD